rkv338/Senti/README.md

 ---

+## Why Senti?
+Mornings can feel impossible for millions of people living with depression and anxiety.
+While wellness apps focus on therapy or meditation, Senti addresses the **first step of the day: getting out of bed.**

+By combining empathy with technology, Senti helps users start their day feeling supported, not startled.

-## 🚀 Features
+## Features
-- 📞 **AI Wake-Up Calls** – Replace alarms with personalized, empathetic conversations
+- **AI Wake-Up Calls** – Replace alarms with personalized, empathetic conversations
-- 🧠 **Mood-Aware Responses** – Calls adapt to user mood and preferences over time
-- 🌐 **Web Scheduling Interface** – Simple interface for booking wake-up calls
+- **Web Scheduling Interface** – Simple interface for booking wake-up calls
-- ⚡ **Low-Latency Infrastructure** – Sub-2 second response time during live calls
+- **Low-Latency Infrastructure** – Sub-3 second response time during live calls (will be improved)
-- 🎭 **Customizable Personalities** – Choose from motivational, gentle, or humorous tones
+- **Customizable Personalities** – Choose from motivational, gentle, or spiritual

 ---

-## 🛠 Tech Stack
+## Tech Stack
 - **Backend:** Python, FastAPI
 - **Frontend:** React
 - **Telephony & AI:** AWS Connect, AWS Lex, AWS Lambda